corsa-center/corsa-center.github.io/docs/workshops/eScience2024.md

 **Elaine M. Raybourn, Sandia National Laboratories, USA**

 **Elaine M. Raybourn** is a social scientist in Applied Cognitive Science at Sandia National Laboratories.
 While at Sandia National Laboratories she has worked with the UK as a guest researcher at British Telecom; Germany (Fraunhofer FIT), and France (INRIA) as a Fellow of the European Research Consortium in Informatics and Mathematics (ERCIM).
 She was the Sandia National Laboratories Institutional PI for Interoperable Design of Extreme-scale Application Software (IDEAS-ECP) from 2018-2023, and currently supports the U.S. Department of Energy Office of Science next generation software stewardship as a member of CORSA.
 She is a certified Agile Scrum Master and Product Owner; and holds a Graduate Certificate in Modeling and Simulation of Behavioral Cybersecurity from the University of Central Florida.
 She was the Super Computing (SC21) Scientific Visualization & Data Analytics Showcase Chair.
 Her research focuses on complex socio-technical systems of scientific software teams of teams, collaborative immersive virtual environments, HPC AI/ML ethics, and the diffusion of innovations to incentivize program modernization and cultural change.

+# Workshop Agenda
+September 17, 2024 | Room 604 | 1400-1700

+1400-1405
+**Workshop Introduction**

+**Elaine M. Raybourn, Sandia National Laboratories**

+1405-1430
+**Sustainable HPC Software: From Auto-tuning Technology for Performance Portability**

+**Takahiro Katagiri, Information Technology Center, Nagoya University, Japan**

+Abstract:
+High portability alone is insufficient for the sustained use of high-performance numerical calculation programs.
+To ensure long-term reuse, these programs must maintain high performance across diverse computing environments, a characteristic known as performance portability.
+As modern hardware, including supercomputers, grows increasingly complex—with a variety of components ranging from multi-core CPUs to GPUs—it becomes challenging for software optimized for specific hardware to perform efficiently on different systems.
+Achieving performance portability, therefore, is often difficult.
+To address this, we have been studying auto-tuning (AT) techniques to ensure consistent performance across various hardware platforms.
+This presentation covers two main topics.
+First, we will showcase advanced applications of AT in the development of sustainable high-performance computing (HPC) software, including quantum-related annealing and quantum simulators on GPUs.
+Second, we will discuss the optimization of software testing for numerical applications, using LAPACK—a widely-used numerical software package—as a case study.

+1430-1500
+**Towards Sustainable Promotion of Scientific Discovery by Integration of Simulation/Data/Learning (S+D+L) on Exascale Supercomputers**

+**Kengo Nakajima (The University of Tokyo/RIKEN R-CCS, Japan)**

+Abstract:
+Recently, supercomputing has been changing dramatically.
+In addition to traditional simulations for computational science and engineering (CSE), the proportion of new are areas of use such as Data Analytics and AI/Machine Learning is increasing.
+Integration/convergence of Simulation/Data/Learning (S+D+L) is important towards Society 5.0 proposed by Japanese Government, which is a safe, secure and human-centered society by integration of cyber space and physical space.
+In 2015, we started the BDEC project (Big Data & Extreme Computing) for development of supercomputers and software for integration of (S+D+L).
+In May 2021, we started operation of the Wisteria/BDEC-01.
+It is the first BDEC system, which consists of computing nodes for computational science and engineering with A64FX (Odyssey), and those for Data Analytics/AI with NVIDIA A100 GPU's (Aquarius).
+We also develop a software platform "h3-Open-BDEC" for integration of (S+D+L) on the Wisteria/BDEC-01, which is designed for extracting the maximum performance of the supercomputers with minimum energy consumption focusing on (1) Innovative method for numerical analysis with high-performance/high-reliability/power-saving based on the new principle of computing by adaptive precision, accuracy verification and automatic tuning, (2) Data driven approach by integration of ML & CSE, and (3) System software/utilities on heterogenous systems, such as the Wisteria/BDEC-01.
+Integration of (S+D+L) by h3-Open-BDEC enables significant reduction of computations and power consumption, compared to those by conventional simulations, and sustainable promotion of scientific discovery by supercomputers in the Exascale Era. “h3-Open-BDEC” project has been supported by Japanese Government from FY.2019 to FY.2023, and it had made significant contributions to development of innovative methods for computational science by integration of (S+D+L).
+This talk will overview Wisteria/BDEC-01 and h3-Open-BDEC, and introduce case studies in fluid dynamics, and earth science in which energy consumption was significantly reduced through integration of (S+D+L).

+1500 **Discussion**

+1530-1600 **Break**

+1600-1630
+**Toward Green Practices and Metrics for Software Development in HPC**

+**Shuji Morisaki, Nagoya University, Japan**

+Abstract:
+This talk will discuss energy savings in the context of application software development in HPC.
+First, this talk will introduce green practices and energy metrics in programming and testing activities, which have been studied for general-purpose software and mobile apps.
+We will then explore how these practices and metrics can be effectively applied to HPC applications.
+Additionally, we will examine metrics that can serve as proxies for direct energy measurements.

+1630-1645
+**Sustainable Project Pathways for HPC Software**

+**Elaine M. Raybourn, Sandia National Laboratories, USA**

+Abstract
+In this talk we explore existing metrics that have been defined by groups such as CHAOSS and OpenSSF for assessment and improvement, as well as how projects can engage in self-sustainment through pathways to various foundations and funding organizations.

+1645-1700
+**Workshop Discussion and Close**

 # Organizers
 Elaine M. Raybourn, Sandia National Laboratories